Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 - ``x <- f`` : Read from a mutable field ``f`` into ``x``.
 - ``f := x`` : Write ``x`` to a mutable field  ``f``.

 One can also read from the blockchain state.
-Blockchain state consists of certain values associated with blocks, for instance, the ``BLOCKNUMBER``.
+A blockchain state consists of certain values associated with their block, for instance, the ``BLOCKNUMBER``.

 - ``x <- &B`` reads from the blockchain state variable ``B`` into ``x``.

 Whenever ZIL tokens are sent via a transition, the transition has to explicitly accept the transfer.
-It is done through ``accept`` statement.
+This is done through the ``accept`` statement.

 - ``accept`` : Accept incoming payment.